AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/image.md

 * **Description** - This option is used  The entered text appears as a tool tip when the user hovers the mouse pointer over the component type.

-* **Drop an asset here or browse for a file to upload** - You can drop the asset using mosue drag and drop.
-You can also upload the file using the Browse button.

-This option drop assets with mouse drag and drop.
+* **Drop an asset here or browse for a file to upload** - This option drop assets with mouse drag and drop.
 You can also upload a file using the Browse button.
+After adding an image, three buttons appear at the bottom of the image:
+    * **Edit** - Use this option to edit the  image.
+    * **Clear** - Use this option to remove the image.
+    * **Pick** - Use this option to select the image from Assets.

+* **Alternate text** - This option is used to enter the text to be displayed when the image is not rendered on the Sites.

+* **Hide Component** - Select this option if you do not want to make the component type visible in an Adaptive Form.
+The component remains active in edit mode.

+* **Read-only** - Select this option if you want to make the component type immutable in an Adaptive Form.
+The component remains active in edit mode.

 ## Design Dialog {#design-dialog}